ateamjkr/posts/ctf/starctf-oh-my-socket-solution.md

         return binary_search_recursive(start, mid-1)
 ```

 Unfortunately this solution is not stable.
 The problem seems to be that depending on the current real sequence number that sometime the counter won't increase although the spoofed sequence number is smaller.
-The reason for this seems to be that whenever you are close to a sequence number wrap the TCP stack does some magic here while calculating out-of-sequence ACKs.
+It seemed whenever you are close to a sequence number wrap the TCP stack does some magic here while calculating out-of-sequence ACKs.

 Therefore I added a first step that does not begin in the middle (`2**31`) like the divide and conquer would do but to just start with a sequence of 0 and go up in `2**24` chunks until we find the sequence number bounds that way.
 Also this part of the code finds the first sequence number chunk where the `DelayedACKLost` counter first increases (and thus we are safe from the counter wrap magic now):